The new trailer for IT Chapter 2 is out now.

-I went to see IT with very high hopes.
-I realized before I went though that they could never be met so it is kinda of fruitless to do this.
-My hope (and far fetched dream) was that they would have made an HBO series of the novel.
-Yes it would have been around 10 – 15 hour long episodes.
+I went to see IT (2017) with very high hopes.
+I realized before I traveled to the theater that they could never meet my expectations.
+My hope (and far-fetched dream) was that they would have made an HBO series of the novel.
+It would have been fifteen to twenty hour-long episodes.
 I wanted so much for the novel to come to life on screen.
-That wasn’t going to happen in one movie but I will say that yes I enjoyed the movie.
+That wasn’t going to happen in one movie but I will say that yes I enjoyed it.

-I’m not one of those who dismisses the 1990 mini series.
+I’m not one of those who dismiss the 1990 mini-series.
 They were working with a low budget and the constraints of television.
-With the exception of Beverly I thought the children were perfectly cast.
-The first episode was superior to the second episode but the second had it’s moments…not counting the terrible spider or the pony tail on Richard Thomas.
-The one thing IT 1990 had over 2017 is over all creepiness.
+I thought the children were perfectly cast.
+The first episode was superior to the second episode but the second had it’s moments…not counting the terrible spider or the ponytail on Richard Thomas.
+The one thing IT 1990 had over 2017 is overall creepiness.
 Maybe it was Tim Curry and the late 80s sound effects.

 IT 2017 was much better looking and I liked Bill Skarsgård’s version of Pennywise.
-The way he toyed with Georgia was classic.
-They revealed way too much in the many trailers and sneak peaks.
+The way he toyed with Georgie was classic.
+They revealed way too much in the many trailers and sneak peeks.
 Most of the movie you knew what was coming next.
 My biggest problem is the kids really didn’t have time to bond.
-Also the time change from the 1950’s to the 1980’s…did Andrés Muschietti just think the audience today could not comprehend the 50’s?
-The reason I liked the 50’s back drop is that kids were more innocent then and Pennywise in that era is more of a shock.
+Also, the time change from the 1950’s to the 1980s…did Andrés Muschietti just think the audience today could not comprehend the 50’s?
+The reason I liked the 50’s backdrop is that kids were more innocent then and Pennywise in that era would be more of a shock.

-It’s not really fair to judge the new IT until Chapter 2 comes out in 2019 but the movie was enjoyable.
-I am just happy the story has been revived again.
+It’s not really fair to judge the new IT until Chapter 2 comes out in September but Chapter 1 was enjoyable.
+I’m happy the story has been revived again.